belotn/jsb/README.md

 #### Directory
   Backup a directory.
   - name
-    NAme of the source, use to create archive file
+    Name of the source, use to create archive file and in backup routes.
   - path
     Path of the Directory to be backuped
   - gzip
     use gZip compression, archive name is name.tgz then
   - bzip
     use bZip compression, archive name is name.tbz then
+  - type directory

 #### MySQL
   Backup sql Database
   - name
-    NAme of the source, use to create archive file.
+    NAme of the source, use to create archive file and in backup routes.
   - host / socket
     Specify the hostname (host) or the socket (socket) to use, do not specify for localhost
   - user